-While a woefully undersized refrigerator is never going to magically become spacious, there’s plenty you can do to increase the interior storage if your fridge is just badly organized.
+To get more space in a refrigerator when you’re organizing a small kitchen or because it’s simply undersized, there’s plenty you can do.
 As above, a clear out of anything that’s gone rotten is a good place to begin.
 Rearranging the shelf heights, by arranging items according to their height, can also make better use of the entire cavity.
 Aim to avoid large voids between the top of your foodstuff and the shelf above.

 Do seek out specialist space-saving products designed for refrigerator use, such as extra drawers that clip under shelves, plus bottle and can stacking racks.
 Lazy Susan style carousels are a good way of avoiding lost jars at the back, but they do need to be fully loaded to prevent wasted space.

 Keeping close control of refrigerator contents is another great space saver.
 Tracking items with a list – on the front of the refrigerator or on your phone/device – will help stop accidental repeat purchases.